 Her hobbies include reading, playing board games, hanging upside down, daydreaming around ancient ruins, talking to trees and being tired.

 Her debut novel, Wyrd Gods, combines mythological fantasy with science fiction and psychology in a strange way.

-I used to write books for business.
-Now I write historical novels and books about vampires that are generally described as fiction but which are often more realistic than the business books.
-The stories have given me an excuse to travel to Argentina, Egypt and Borneo and call it research.
+Tom Williams used to write books for business.
+Now he writes historical novels and books about vampires that are generally described as fiction but which are often more realistic than the business books.
+The stories have given him an excuse to travel to Argentina, Egypt and Borneo and call it research.

 Brenda Guiton is well travelled and has led a colourful life, providing her with a rich source of material for her writing.
 Her characters are drawn from the many interesting people she has met over the years.
 Her novels are in the suspense genre – her latest, Beneath the Poison Tree is set within her home town of Doncaster.
 Suspicion a cold-case mystery set in the nearby Yorkshire Dales.

 Lisette Brodey was born and raised in the Philadelphia area.
 She spent ten years in New York City, and now resides in Los Angeles.
 In addition to her nine novels and one short story collection, two more of Lisette’s short stories are published in an anthology.

 Dan Fitzgerald is a fantasy author living in the Capitol Hill neighborhood of Washington, DC with his wife, twin boys, and two cats.
 When he is not writing, he might be gardening, taking photographs of nature, doing yoga, cooking, or listening to French music.

 E.G. Radcliff is a part-time pooka and native of the Unseelie Court.
 She collects acorns, glass beads, and pretty rocks, and the crows outside her house know her as She Who Has Bread.
 Her fantasy novels are crafted in the dead of night after offering sacrifices of almonds and red wine to the writing-block deities.